 The LG 27GP950 goes for $900, which is a bit steep considering the alternatives you can find around this price range.
 There’s also the LG 27GP95R version, which is the same monitor without the RGB lighting that can be found for $600 – $800.

-If you’re looking for something similar but cheaper, consider the $650 Gigabyte M28U.
-It has a slightly larger screen and a built-in KVM switch, but it has some overshoot at low frame rates with VRR enabled.
+If you’re looking for something similar but cheaper, consider the $600 Acer XB283K KV.
+It even has a slightly larger screen, built-in KVM and a USB-C port with 65W PD.